jpgmv1998/reproducible_paper_template/README.md

 List of links and references for those interested in learning more about reproducibility:

+* https://github.com/uo-ec607/lectures - Data Science for Economists - example of a reproducible graduate course with a lot of useful materials including tools that helps with reproducibility

 * https://doi.org/10.7287/peerj.preprints.3192v2 - Paper about uses of R to produce research compendia

 * https://aeadataeditor.github.io/aea-de-guidance/ - AEA Data Editor Unofficial Guidance on how to create data and code replicable supplements